 Brian has been recently honoured again by the LexisNexis Martindale-Hubbell peer review rating program, with one of its highest ratings.
 Brian has been given a BV® DistinguishedTM peer review rating representing very high legal ability and the highest ethical standards.

 Brian obtained his B.A. in 1982 from York University and his Juris Doctor (J.D.) in 1985 from Osgoode Hall Law School.
 Brian was admitted to the Bar of Ontario in 1987.
-Thereafter, he worked exclusively as a personal injury lawyer at Futerman Partners LLP and is one of the firm’s partners.
+Thereafter, he worked exclusively as a personal injury lawyer at Futerman Partners LLP, as one of the firm’s partners.
 He is now the lead personal injury lawyer at Horowitz Injury Law.

 Areas of Practice

-Over the last 30 years, Brian has garnered an outstanding reputation as a leading practitioner in legal cases involving Traumatic Brain and Spinal Cord Injuries and Wrongful Death.
-Brian has extensive experience in successfully protecting the rights of the most seriously injured individuals and their families at both the negotiating table and in the court room.
+Brian has garnered an outstanding reputation as a leading practitioner in legal cases involving Traumatic Brain and Spinal Cord Injuries and Wrongful Death.
+Brian has extensive experience in successfully protecting the rights of the most seriously injured individuals and their families at both the negotiating table and in the courtroom.

 With his expertise in the area of psychiatric malpractice and the Mental Health Act, Brian is frequently consulted by other lawyers and organizations with respect to the potential liability of psychiatrists for release decisions.
 Brian has lectured to a variety of groups of doctors and dentists on various issues relating to medical malpractice, including the law of informed consent.

 Affiliations and Organizations